FrancisVila/MFT_convert/content/en/docs/Gateway/Gateway_Security_Guide/managing_security_Start_here/dmz_and_firewalls_about/working_with_secure_relay.md

 Configure and activate Secure Relay in the Gateway configuration menu:

-1. In the left pane of the Gateway GUI, right-click the Gateway server that you want to configure and select <span style="font-weight: bold;">Configure</span>.
+1. In the left pane of the Gateway GUI, right-click the Gateway server that you want to configure and select **Configure**.
 2. Select <span style="font-weight: bold;">Connectivity > SecureRelay</span>.
 3. Complete the [Secure Relay configuration parameters](../../../../gateway_userguide_(primary)/configuration_start_here/config_connectivity_paras#olh_connectivity_Secure_Relay) according to your network requirements.
 4. Click <span style="font-weight: bold;">Activate</span> to enable Secure Relay.